KevinNourian/MentalHealth/README.md

 # Datasets

-I used 3 databases from Kaggle's Mental Health in the Tech Industry and concentrated on tech industry workers who work for tech companies.
-I did not choose participants who answered No to the question that asked if their primary role in the company is a tech/IT related (QuestionID 9).
-I did not choose participants who answered No to the question that asked if the employer is primarily a tech company/organization (QuestionID 13).
+I used 3 databases from Kaggle's Mental Health in the Tech Industry and concentrated on tech industry workers who work for tech companies:

-The total number of participants in my analysis is 909.

 1. Survey: Contains the year each survey was conducted.
 The year serves as the SurveyID.
 2. Question: Contains 105 questions.
 Not all questions were used in all the years.
 Not all questions were given to every individual surveyed.
 Each question has a unique QuestionID.
 3. Answer: Contains 236,898 answers.
 Participants generally answered more than one question.
 The answers are in a column called AnswerText.

+I did not choose participants who answered No to the question that asked if their primary role in the company is a tech/IT related (QuestionID 9).
+I did not choose participants who answered No to the question that asked if the employer is primarily a tech company/organization (QuestionID 13).

+The total number of participants in my analysis is 909.